smartdevicelink/sdl_core_guides/docs/Feature Documentation/Audio and Video Streaming Setup/index.md

 ## Socket Streaming

 ### Configuration (smartDeviceLink.ini)
-In the build folder directory, open `bin/smartDeviceLink.ini` in a text editor and the make the following changes:
+In the Core build folder, open `bin/smartDeviceLink.ini` and the make the following changes:
 ```
 ; Socket ports for video and audio streaming
 VideoStreamingPort = 5050